-Welcome to Duke University School of Medicine Research Administration Mentoring Program (RAMP).
-The Duke School of Medicine is dedicated to assisting employees reach their full potential, and are excited to roll out this new initiative in support of that goal.
-The SOM-RA mentoring program provides a unique career development opportunity for Grants and Contracts Administrators to gain valuable experience through participation in a mentoring relationship with senior staff.
+Welcome to Duke University School of Medicine and School of Nursing Research Administration Mentoring Program (RAMP).
+The Duke School of Medicine and School of Nursing are dedicated to assisting employees reach their full potential, and are excited to roll out this new initiative in support of that goal.
+The RAMP provides a unique career development opportunity for Grants and Contracts Administrators or Research Administrators to gain valuable experience through participation in a mentoring relationship with senior staff.
 This program is one of many tools available to Duke Employees who are seeking to advance their careers and enhance their working relationships.

-We believe that Mentors and Mentees will find their experience mutually beneficial.
+We believe that Mentees and Mentors will find their experience mutually beneficial.
 Mentees will gain invaluable insight and advice from seasoned professionals.
-Mentors will refine their leadership and coaching skills while giving back to the SOM-RA community while developing a deeper understanding of issues facing fellow colleagues.
+Mentors will refine their leadership and coaching skills while giving back to the research administration community while developing a deeper understanding of issues facing fellow colleagues.
 It is our hope that this mentoring program will serve as a catalyst for future growth and ultimately benefit the Duke community at large.

-Duke University School of Medicine Research Administration Mentoring Program
+Duke University School of Medicine and School of Nursing Research Administration Mentoring Program

-Mission Statement : To facilitate the personal and professional development of Duke SOM Grants and Contracts Administrators through the engagement of mentoring relationships with SOM senior personnel.
+Mission Statement : To facilitate the personal and professional development of high potential Duke SOM and SON Grants and Contracts Administrators and Research Administrators through the engagement of mentoring relationships with SOM/SON senior research administration personnel.

 Goals of the Mentoring Program:

 - Facilitate intra-organizational personal relationships

 - Facilitate collaborative learning and knowledge sharing